hharryyf/codeforcepractice/README.md

 Finaly connect nodes 1 to n to the sink.
 Run MCMF would get the correct solution (print the the cost times -1). https://vjudge.net/problem/CodeForces-884F

+195. Evacuation (diff=2500, Dinic's algorithm)
+It is obvious that this problem cannot be solved by greedy or dynamic programming, hence we try to construct a flow network.
+Let's firstly use BFS to compute the shortest distance from 'Z' to all cells.
+Then let's construct a level graph with t+2 levels.
+Connect s to nodes in level 1 with capacity shown in the first grid.
+Connect level t + 2 nodes to t with capacity shown in the second grid.
+Finally for nodes v1 in level i and v2 in level i+1, connect v1 to v2 iff v1 is adjacent to v2 and dist[v1] >= i and dist[v2] >= i.
+Run maxflow would get the solution.
+The main lesson is for this type of very long problems, every sentence should be read carefully, unless you want to get WA feedback. https://vjudge.net/problem/CodeForces-78E